Using Checksum to Guess Message Length: Not a Good Idea!

 Checksum error probability versus payload length.

 According to these results, the likelihood of failure is relatively small if the messages are short.
-For example, a messsage of 16 bytes would have a 6% failure rate.
+For example, a message of 16 bytes would have a 6% failure rate.
 However, as the messages get longer the likelihood of mistakenly identifying a checksum byte escalates significantly.
 By the time that the message is 256 bytes long the likelihood of a mistake is 65%.
-So for messages of practical lengths this is not going to be a feasible proposition.
+For messages of practical lengths this is not going to be a feasible proposition.

 Update: A theoretical curve (courtesy of a comment from Christine) has been added to the plot.